oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 : <br>An Entity within the federation that does not play a protocol role but instead takes on an operational role within the federation, such as a Trust Anchor, an Intermediate Entity, or a Trust Mark Issuer.<br>

 Federation Registration Entity
 : <br>A Superior Entity within the federation with which a Federation Protocol Entity (for example, an OpenID Connect Relying Party) registers to join the federation.
-This involves the collection of Entity Configuration and metadata, and the creation of an Entity Statement.<br>
+This involves the collection of Entity Configuration, and the creation of an Entity Statement.<br>

 Federation Resolver
 : <br>A Federation Service Entity that provides functionality for obtaining Resolved Metadata and Trust Marks for a given Entity.